hsdn/tera-guide-core/README.md

 * Complete tools for custom guides creation for your favorite dungeons.
 * Support for the features to add your languages translations.
 * Built-in GUI support for all guide settings.
-* Support for voice notifications (TTS Windows module is used).
+* Support for voice notifications (Windows TTS module is used).
 * Flexible and powerful functionality for scripting guides.
 * Automatically generated dungeon list based on game client files.
 * Used modern JavaScript for improved performance.